jfx2006/tb-migration-scripts/README.md

 3. Clone [thunderbird-l10n](https://github.com/thunderbird/thunderbird-l10n-source).

-3. Copy `config/config.dist` as `config`, and adapt the paths to your system.
+4. Copy `config/config.dist` as `config`, and adapt the paths to your system.

-4. Use `./scripts/migration.sh` to run the migration.
+5. Use `/scripts/migration.sh` to run the migration.

-## Run migrations and organization of the recipes folder
+## Run migrations and organization of the `recipes` folder

-In order to run a migration, recipes need to be stored directly in the `recipes` folder.
+In order to run a migration, the recipe needs to be available in the `recipes` folder.
 The script will look for any Python (`.py`) file starting with `bug_`, allowing to run multiple recipes in one execution.

-After running the migration on all l10n repositories, recipes need to be moved in one of the `tb` subfolders.
+After running the migration, recipes need to be moved in one of the `tb` subfolders.
 For example, if the migration landed in Thunderbird 109, recipes need to be moved to `tb109`.

 The `no_train` folder is used for recipes that never landed in `comm-central`.

-## Command Line Options
+## Command line options

 To dry-run all locales use: